clownvary/Chikoroko-bot/README.md

 3. Deploy commands, run cmmand `npm run deploy_command`

+4. Run wathcer

+  run cmd `npm run start`, will run a watcher

 4. Using commands

+  You can use commands to restart or cancel a watcher as below:

   Type `/watch` in your channel(include your bot), it will start watching Chikoroko new drop, and will push notification when new drop come out.